Can Animals Read Minds? Research by Brooklyn College Philosophy Professor Robert Lurz Says Perhaps

 “We know that humans have such thoughts because they verbally tell us —‘I think John sees me waving at him.’
 But animals don’t say things like that; so how could we ever know if they have similar kinds of thoughts?”

 Diagrams: Chimps use visual attention-getting behaviors when and only when an experimenter can see them, even if the experimenter is not looking at them.
 This implies that chimps understand that the experimenter can see them in the face forward and mirror forward conditions but not in the mirror away and face picture conditions.
 But how would the chimp know that the experimenter could see them in the mirror forward condition?
 It’s possible that they deduced this from their own personal experience with mirrors: Since I can see things behind me when I looked into a mirror, so can the experimenter.
-This would be the first example of a nonhuman animal using its own experience to understand the experience of another, what psychologists call ‘experience projection.’
+This would be the first example of a nonhuman animal using its own experience to understand the experience of another, what psychologist call ‘experience projection.’

 To explore this issue, Lurz set up an experiment with chimpanzees and mirrors to evaluate the communicative responses chimpanzees make to human observers.
 “What we found from our study was that chimpanzees produce visual gestures when and only when an experimenter sees them, even when the experimenter wasn’t looking at them.
 This suggests that chimpanzees, like humans, have thoughts like, ‘I think John sees me waving at him.’”